top

 Can You Place a Sick or Disabled Child for Adoption?

 While most of American Adoptions’ placements are of healthy newborns and infants, we have also helped many new and expectant mothers make an adoption plan for their sick or special needs children.
 Know that you absolutely can place a “handicapped” child up for adoption.
-If you are currently wondering about “giving your disabled child up” for adoption, read on to learn more about the process of placing a special needs baby for adoption or get free information here.
+If you are currently wondering about “giving your disabled child up” for adoption, read on to learn more about the process of placing a special needs baby for adoption.

 You Are Not Giving Up